michaelsteven/agic-aks/README.md

  - [Docker](https://www.docker.com/) installed
  - An understanding of [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/)
  - Some [Ansible](https://www.ansible.com/)  experience is helpful
- - An [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) in your Azure Subscription to store secrets
+key-vault/) in your Azure Subscription to store secrets
  - An [Azure subscription](https://azure.microsoft.com/en-us/free/) with the ability to perform the following actions
     - Create Resource Groups
     - Create Service Principals
     - Create AKS Clusters
     - Permissions to write to an [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/)
+- An [Azure Key Vault](https://azure.microsoft.com/en-us/services/

 NOTE: An [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) will need to exist in the subscription, and its name used in a later step when configuring the playbook variables.
 In this vault, secrets resulting from the execution of the playbook will be stored for use by the playbook's roles, and for your future reference.
 If a suitable vault doesn't exist for this purpose, be sure that one is created prior to running the playbook.

 ## How to Use:
 The ansible playbooks are intended to be ran from inside of a purpose-built docker container.

-### Step 1: Clone down this Git Repository
+### Step 1: Clone down this git repository
 - Change to a folder that you would like to use as your workspace
 - Use the Git CLI to run the clone command:
     ```
     git clone https://github.com/michaelsteven/agic-aks
     ```

-### Step 2: Build or Pull the Docker Image
+### Step 2: Build or pull the Docker image
 In later steps you will use the docker image to run the ansible playbook from within a docker container.
 The docker image contains all of the prerequisite software and environment configuration needed to execute the playbook.

 You can choose to pull down a prebuilt version of the docker image from DockerHub, or examine the Dockerfile more closely and use it to build the docker image.